jgoizueta/nio/README.txt

 * For <b>type conversions</b> see Fmt.convert().
 * For some notational <b>shortcuts</b> see nio/sugar.rb[link:files/lib/nio/sugar_rb.html].
 * To *extend* the formatting to other types see the documentation for the module Nio::Formattable.
-* The function <b>BigDec()</b> is a convenient constructor to define/convert BigDecimals, also described in module Nio.

 =Basic use